 Acceptance and Commitment Therapy (ACT) is a contextual cognitive behavioural intervention, with preliminary evidence of clinical and cost-effectiveness when delivered individually to people with psychosis (Bach, Hayes & Gallop, 2012; Gaudiano and Herbert, 2006; Ost, 2014; R. White et al., 2011).
 Rather than targeting particular appraisals, as in traditional CBTp, ACT emphasises the person’s relationship with their symptoms, aiming to promote non-judgmental acceptance of difficult mental events and to encourage behaviour that is consistent with the individual’s personal values (Hayes, Strosahl & Wilson, 2011).

 The ACT model is compatible with conceptualisations of recovery from severe mental illness (defined as “living a satisfying, hopeful and contributing life even with limitations caused by the illness”, Anthony, 1993; and “having a sense of purpose and direction”, Deegan, 1988), and therefore well-suited for people with psychosis.
-The focus on specific cognitive behavioural processes of mindfulness, acceptance, distancing, and values-based action allows substantially fewer sessions than the minimum of 16 usually recommended for CBTp (Bach and Hayes, 2002); and mediation studies suggest that the positive clinical effects of ACT are achieved by changing these targeted psychological processes (R. White et al., 2011; Gaudiano, Herbert, & Hayes, 2010; Bach, Gaudiano, Hayes & Herbert, 2013; Zettle, Rains, & Hayes, 2011; Bacon, Farhall & Fossey, 2013).
+The focus on specific cognitive behavioural processes of mindfulness, acceptance, distancing, and values-based action makes ACT interventions typically brief (Bach and Hayes (2002) suggest four sessions); and mediation studies suggest that the positive clinical effects of ACT are achieved by changing these targeted psychological processes (R. White et al., 2011; Gaudiano, Herbert, & Hayes, 2010; Bach, Gaudiano, Hayes & Herbert, 2013; Zettle, Rains, & Hayes, 2011; Bacon, Farhall & Fossey, 2013).
 Furthermore, the explicit sharing of common human experience and the underlying transdiagnostic model lends ACT to group delivery (Morris, Johns & Oliver, 2013; Hayes et al., 2011).
 Group interventions are notionally a more efficient use of therapist time than individual work, and may confer additional benefits of social support from peers, normalising, and access to other perspectives (Walser and Pistorello, 2004; Ruddle et al., 2011).

 The potential for cost savings, should a brief ACT group intervention be effective in promoting recovery from psychosis, is therefore considerable.
 No study to date has formally evaluated ACT groups for people with psychosis, although preliminary reports are encouraging (McArthur, Mitchell & Johns, 2013).